andrewfraley/magic_mapper/README.md

 ## Donations

-If you love this script and want to donate to support it, donate your money somewhere else!
+If you love this project and want to donate to support it, donate your money somewhere else!
 If you don't have a charity in mind, food banks are always in dire need of your support, consider donating to your local regional food bank.